petercsiba/dumpsheet/README.md

 # Sth like /Users/petercsiba/.pyenv/versions/3.9.16/envs/backend/python
 # Copy this into PyCharm -> Settings -> ... -> Python Interpreter -> Add Local Interpreter

+# you would need to fill in some .env variables for local
+cp .env.template .env
 # try running some of our many main functions
 python -m app.app
 ```